-Well, it would be a thrilling idea to visit one of Japan’s historic attractions known as Shinjuku’s Golden Gai– a place you will find as you walk through the Kabukicho red-light district.
+It would be a thrilling idea to visit one of Japan’s historic attractions known as Shinjuku Golden Gai.
+It is the place you will find as you walk through the Kabukicho red-light district.

 Although this private property doesn’t seem to fit in at all with Tokyo’s neon city lights and grand skyscrapers, Shinjuku’s Golden Gai is still admired for its architectural uniqueness and remains to be a great spot for bar-hopping.
 It’s regarded as one of the warmest and friendliest places to socialize and meet people in the whole of Tokyo.